Dev-Blade/scum-loot-tool/README.md

 - **folder:** lootProcessors/SpawnersConfigs

 - create a subfolder to put in rules files.
-- modify lootProcessors/SpawnersConfigs/config.ts (add files you want to process)
+- add a spawner configuration typescript code file (as example below)
-- add a spawner configuration (see below)
+- modify lootProcessors/SpawnersConfigs/config.ts (add all spawner configurations you want to process in one go)

 example spawner configuration